Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Tourists learn to surf on Batu Bolong Beach in Canggu, Bali, Indonesia

-Beginner-level surfers can learn to ride waves at Batu Bolong Beach where conditions are ideal for novice board riders.
-Tourists who have never been on a surf board can hire one of the experienced coaches for a one-on-one surf lesson.
+Beginners can learn to ride waves at Batu Bolong Beach, where conditions are ideal for novices.
+Those who have never been on a board can hire an experienced coach for a surf lesson.

 Yoga pose on the beach in Canggu, Bali, Indonesia

-Want to stick to an activity you already know how to do?
-Take a long beach walk – but this time walk north.
-Two miles north of Canggu is the Pura Gede Luhur Batu Ngaus Temple, a picturesque religious site occupying a rocky peninsula that seldom sees visitors.
+Want to stick to an activity you already know?
+Take a long beach walk north to the Pura Gede Luhur Batu Ngaus Temple.
+This picturesque religious site occupies a rocky peninsula and seldom sees visitors.

 After a great day of activities, you have no doubt worked up an appetite.
-Treat yourself to an indulgent Italian meal at Pizza Fabbrica or end your day on a high healthy note with a nutritious poke bowl from PokePoke.
+Go for an indulgent Italian meal at Pizza Fabbrica or strike a healthy note with a nutritious bowl from PokePoke.

 Day 4 – Bali Temple Tour and Rice Paddies